grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ### stage.geoip block

-The `geoip` inner block configures a processing stage that reads an ip address and populates the labelset with geoip fields.
+The `stage.geoip` inner block configures a processing stage that reads an ip address and populates the labelset with geoip fields.
 Maxmind’s GeoIP2 databse is used for the lookup.

 Populated fields for City db: